 - In Assassin's Creed: Revelations, Dilara says that she's at Cappadocia to rescue her men, not make friends when Ezio asks why she's so uncooperative.

 - In Mass Effect 2, Miranda Lawson says this to Shepard in one of their first conversations.
 She's only focused on the mission and doesn't trust Shepard to stay within Cerberus' goals.
-She becomes quite surprised later when she actually does become friends with Shepard, one which outdoes her loyalty to Cerberus.
+She becomes quite surprised later when she realizes that she did become genuine friends with Shepard.
+It even manages to eventually outdo her loyalty to Cerberus.

 - Basic Instructions points out this is a really bad way to endear yourself to the viewers and the people you'll be working with.